 Q&A with Dr. Francescutti: Benefits of Cytoreduction and Hyperthermic Intraperitoneal Chemotherapy (HIPEC) for Carcinomatosis

-Read an interview with Dr. Valerie Francescutti, Surgical Oncologist in the Soft Tissue Sarcoma/Melanoma Division at Roswell Park Cancer Institute (RPCI), about the benefits of this advanced procedure and her research into why few patients are referred for the possibly life-extending treatment.
+Read an interview with Dr. Valerie Francescutti, Surgical Oncologist in the GI/Soft Tissue Sarcoma/Melanoma Division at Roswell Park Cancer Institute (RPCI), about the benefits of this advanced procedure and her research into why few patients are referred for the possibly life-extending treatment.

 Q: What treatment options are available for patients that have peritoneal metastases or carcinomatosis?

 A: In the past, carcinomatosis was treated with systemic chemotherapy, with surgery for palliative purposes.
-More recently, cytoreduction, or surgical removal of all visible tumor nodules in the abdominal cavity, followed by hyperthermic intraperitoneal chemotherapy (HIPEC), has become an option.
+More recently, cytoreduction or surgical removal of all visible tumor nodules in the abdominal cavity, followed by hyperthermic intraperitoneal chemotherapy (HIPEC), has become an option.
 This procedure may be beneficial as part of the management of patients with cancers originating in the appendix such as pseudomyxoma peritoneii [also known as disseminated peritoneal adenomucinosis (DPAM), or peritoneal mucinous adenocarcinoma (PMCA)], gastrointestinal primary cancers such as colorectal cancer, and peritoneal mesothelioma.
-Both at RPCI and elsewhere, cytoreduction/HIPEC has had a meaningful impact on the survival rates of these patients.
-The increase in clinical interest and ongoing research has made patients and families more aware of this as a treatment option.
+Both at Roswell Park Cancer Institute and elsewhere, cytoreduction/HIPEC has had a meaningful impact on the survival rates of these patients.
+The increase in clinical interest and ongoing research has made patients and families better aware of this as a treatment option.
 When this procedure is utilized as part of a larger treatment strategy, patients can often be able to be off of systemic chemotherapy where in the past continuous palliative systemic chemotherapy was offered.

-Q: Since centers that have the ability to provide this treatment have seen such a positive response, why wouldn’t all patients with carcinomatosis be referred for this treatment?
+Q: Since cancer centers that have the ability to provide this treatment have seen such a positive response, why wouldn’t all patients with carcinomatosis be referred for this treatment?